WarlightProgramming/cslbot/COMMANDS.md

 #### BANNED PLAYERS

-A comma-separated list of Warlight IDs of banned players.
+A semicolon-separated list of Warlight IDs of banned players.

 *Sample Args*: "3022124041", "1,2,3,4", "ALL"